Harishanan/Machine-Learning-HPC-/README.md

       The type of interconnect technology one needs lies on what kind of system they are building and what kind of interconnect is compatible with the system.
 For our system, specefication and hardware is given above.

 7. Power Management:

+   Following a thorough examination of individual components, research has been conducted to determine the optimal power distribution among them.
+Initially, the plan was to utilize two 750W Power Supply Units (PSUs).
+However, due to technical malfunctions in one of the PSUs, the decision has been made to employ smaller PSUs for each motherboard separately.
+The power consumption of each hardware component is provided below for reference.

    |      Components        |     Power Consumption (approx)       |       Description        |
    |------------------------|-----------------------------|--------------------------|
    |Asus CS-B Intel Core i3 4th Gen | 25W - 40W       | CPU Power Management can be handeled directly from BIOS.
 It provides subitems that allows to manipulate the CPU ratio and feature.|